 Simplifies your taxes

-With partnerships, you don’t have to file additional business entity taxes.
-Your taxes for the business will pass through to the business owners, which means you’ll need to include your share of the business profits and losses in your individual taxes.
-You’ll also be responsible for paying any additional taxes individually.
+With partnerships, you don't have to file additional business entity taxes.
+Your taxes for the business pass through to the business owners, which means you'll need to include your share of the business profits and losses in your individual income tax filings.
+You're also responsible for paying any additional taxes individually.

 Involves extra help and knowledge

-Business owners have to play multiple roles, but when you have a business partner to rely on, you can cover more ground than if you were trying to tackle everything alone.
-A business partner also brings their business expertise to the company, which could differ from your own knowledge and experience.
+Business owners have to play multiple roles, but when you have a business partner to rely on, you can cover more ground than if you were tackling everything alone.
+A business partner also brings their business expertise to the company, which could differ from your knowledge and experience.
 Ideally, your partner has skills and expertise that complement and enhance your own.

 Carries less of a financial burden